El Salvador orders expulsion of Venezuelan diplomats

 El Salvador said Saturday that the diplomats, who are loyal to Venezuelan President Nicolás Maduro, had 48 hours to leave the country.

+Venezuela condemned the decision and responded in kind on Sunday, ordering Salvadoran diplomats to leave Caracas within two days.

+Salvadoran President Nayib Bukele “is officially taking up the role of pawn of American foreign policy,” the Venezuelan government said in a statement.

-The office of Salvadoran President Nayib Bukele is also calling for free elections in Venezuela as a way out of its long-running political and humanitarian crisis.
+Bukele’s office is also calling for free elections in Venezuela as a way out of its long-running political and humanitarian crisis.

 Guaidó, who leads Venezuela’s opposition-controlled congress, declared himself interim president in January, saying Maduro’s re-election last year was fraudulent.
 Maduro says Guaidó is collaborating with the United States in an attempt to stage a coup.